Silarn/EDMC-BioScan/README.md

 ## Roadmap

-* Refinements to species requirements
+* Refinements to species requirements?
-* Implement a cache system so we don't have to run the calculations every time the display is updated
+* Save historical data which we can parse when revisiting a system / planet
+* Missing codex entry support

 ## License